 functionality in a given release should only refer to the

 Developers proposing a specification should propose a new file in the

-Once all code for the feature is merged into Nova, the Launchpad blueprint is marked complete.
-As the developer of an approved specification it is your responsibility to mark your blueprint complete when all of the required patches have merged.
+Once all code for the feature is merged into Nova, the Launchpad blueprint is marked "Implemented" by a nova maintainer.

 approved directory to the

-You can find an example spec for a given release in
+You can find a spec template for a given release in

 Additionally, we allow the proposal of specifications that either do not have a developer assigned to them or are not targeted for the current release.
 These are proposed for review in the same manner as above, but are added to:

 Specifications in this directory indicate the original author has